Graphic of a man thinking about pipeline generation

 Dark social refers to communications that happen through private social media messages and chat apps that aren’t accessible to the public, search engines, or salespeople.
 An example of a conversation on dark social would be two coworkers chatting on Slack about which CRM software they prefer.

-Marketers can’t see the conversation, even if it involves their product or company.
 When parts of the buyer journey occur on dark social, you can’t readily track them or know how your pipeline applies.

-While you aren’t privy to most of these conversations, you can help shape the perception of your brand by arming your prospects with helpful content, such as buyer’s guides, case studies, and blog posts, that clearly demonstrate how your product solves a specific pain point they are experiencing.
+You can help shape the perception of your brand by arming your prospects with helpful content, such as buyer's guides, case studies, and blog posts, that clearly demonstrate how your product solves a specific pain point they are experiencing.

 2. Outdated leads and information